camlab-ethz/GEMS/README.md

     python GEMS_dataprep_workflow.py --data_dir example_dataset_2 --y_data PDBbind_data/PDBbind_data_dict.json
     ```

-* **Inference:** Run `GEMS_inference workflow.py` with the newly generated dataset file as input.
+* **Inference:** Run `inference.py` with the newly generated dataset file as input.
 This file will load the appropriate model and the dataset and create a CSV file containing pK predictions.
 If the dataset contains labels, it will produce a prediction scatterplot.
     ```
     python inference.py --dataset_path example_dataset_2_dataset.pt
     ```

-* **Training:** Run `GEMS_training_workflow.py` with the newly generated dataset file and a chosen run name as inputs.
+* **Training:** Run `training.py` with the newly generated dataset file and a chosen run name as inputs.
 The script will split the data into training and validation datasets, train GEMS on the training dataset, and validate it on the validation set.
 A new folder named after the run name will be created to save the training outputs.
     ```
     python train.py --dataset_path example_dataset_2_dataset.pt --run_name example_dataset_2_train_run
     ```